 Trip details and itinerary are subject to change.
 Final routes and accommodations will be confirmed closer to departure dates.

-Chances are that you’ll be ready for a day off by this point, but anyone who wants to sneak in a few quiet morning miles will be able to do so.
-After a big farewell brunch we’ll pack up and wave goodbye before heading back over the mountains to complete our trip.
+Chances are that you’ll be ready for a day off by this point, but anyone who wants to sneak in a few quiet morning miles on the road will be able to do so.
+After a big farewell brunch we’ll pack up and wave goodbye to the Sierra Nevada before heading back up north.

-We’ll drop you off back at the airport or somewhere in Bend for those who want to extend their adventure even longer!
+We’ll drop you off back at the airport or somewhere in Mammoth Lakes or Reno for those who want to extend their adventure even longer!

 From the soaring peaks of the Northern Alps to the cultural treasures of the Kamakura coast, let’s take a look at a few of the areas of Yosemite and Mammoth Lakes that are ideal for trail running.